johnamdickson/portfolio-project-2/README.md

        - Sienna - *"I liked that it was fun but even if you lose you're still having fun.
 I liked playing with my daddy."*
   - **I want to be visually stimulated by the site including background picture, card pictures and colours.**
     - I asked the girls what they thought of the site colours and pictures.
 Their responses below also help to demonstrate that this goal was met:
       - Issey - *"I like the paw prints on the backs of the cards.
 It would be nice to have a link to the person that created the site as well.
-The colours would be vibrant for yound children.
+The colours would be vibrant for young children.
 The background is fun, but I like that the cards just have one animal."*
       - Sienna - *"I like the yellow as it's bright and the blue is bright as well.
 I like the background because they all have something that they are doing.
 I really like the cards because they are cool and bright and colourful"*

 #### Site Administrator Goals